Skip to content

 3. Manchester

-Manchester is another of the best places to visit in the North of England.
-England’s first largest city was once at the heart of the country’s industrial revolution.
-But Manchester has experienced a rejuvenation in recent decades.
+Manchester was once at the heart of the UK’s industrial revolution.
+But the city has experienced a rejuvenation in recent decades.
 Where there were cotton mills and factories, now you’ll find museums, bars and restaurants.

 Known as one of the best UK cities for nightlife – but also for its many museums, galleries and other attractions – Manchester has plenty to entice visitors.
 And, of course, the city is home to two of England’s most famous Premier League football teams.
 You can visit both stadiums for a tour (click here for ticket prices), or head to the National Football Museum to learn more about the “beautiful game”.